A New Asheville Anthem and Ode to the Music Scene

 The Land of Sky music video provides a window into the Asheville music scene, from street performances to stage shows to festivals.

 Throughout the video, you see buskers (street performers).
-Asheville’s many talented buskers provide the soundtrack for city.
+Asheville’s many talented buskers provide the soundtrack for the city.
 You’ll find them on nearly every corner downtown.

 About two minutes into the video, Asheville’s Drum Circle is on display.
 Every Friday night in the rounded outdoor amphitheater of downtown's Pritchard Park people join together to play thundering sounds on the drums, dance to the powerful rhythms, or just sit back and enjoy the show of individuality and diverse community.
 See our guide to this truly Asheville tradition.